 - You need to answer the right one from five possible answers.

-- Test Centre: can be taken in Australia, Canada, Egypt, India, Pakistan, Bangladesh, Nigeria, and Sri Lanka.
+- Test Centre: The levels of PLAB exam and procedure can be taken in countries like Australia, Canada, Egypt, India, Pakistan, Bangladesh, Nigeria, and Sri Lanka.

 PLAB 2 Test

-The PLAB 2 Test is held throughout the year within 2 years of passing part 1 where you are allowed to take the test with a maximum of 4 attempts.
-The tests can be taken in cities like Cambridge, London, Manchester and the United Kingdom.
+The PLAB 2 Test is held throughout the year (i.e) within 2 years of passing part 1 where you will be allowed to take the test with a maximum of 4 attempts.

 - Duration :3 hours